axieax/uni-notes/COMP6841 Notes/Something Awesome.md

+## Part 1.5: Testing extraction

 # Part 2: Sending the Data to a Remote Server

-## Part 2.1: Socket Programming
+## Part 2.1: Socket programming

 Since I had originally planned to do a credentials stealer, I wanted to experiment with sending the data to a remote server as well, even though I have easily spent more than 50 hours on the first part already.
 Despite only initially planning to simply send the decrypted data to a server on localhost, I pushed myself to experiment with socket programming and set up a secure end-to-end encryption to a remote server.
 I found that setting up a Flask server and using the requests module to send the extracted data to the server only took a few minutes to set up, but was rather slow when sending the data.
 I remembered learning about TCP (Transmission Control Protocol) from the forensics extension topic, which could be used for server-client communication.
 Doing some additional research, I found that I could use Python to create a socket connection between the two processes, and send the data through the TCP connection created.
 As a topic I was interested in learning about, I decided to learn and implement socket programming in my project.
 I also switched from an attacker to a defender mindset, spending many hours devising a method of securing the stream of data being sent from the client to the server as I did not want the extracted data to be intercepted and read by an attacker.

-## Part 2.2: Securing the Stream with End-to-End Encryption
+## Part 2.2: Securing the stream with end-to-end encryption

 My original implementation featured encrypting the data with a RSA cipher, generating a RSA keypair on the server and sending the public key to the client, who could then encrypt anything they wanted to send back to the server using the public key.
 By doing so, only the server with the private key could decrypt the message.
 However, I found several issues with this approach, including: